-Now that you have an abundance of ideas to add to your vision board, the next step is to research hair stylists in your area to book for your special day.
+Now that you have an abundance of wedding hair ideas to add to your vision board (and, perhaps, a few for your bridesmaids), the next step is to research hair stylists in your area.
 To find a local wedding hair stylist, you can use our vendor directory of prescreened beauty professionals and sort by price, availability, and signature style.
 You can also check out our guide to wedding hair and makeup costs to determine a wedding budget for your stylist.

 And if your groom or groomsmen are looking for some hairdo inspiration, we’ve got that, too.

 Wondering what to wear to a summer wedding?
 Browse our list of outfit ideas to help inspire your style!

 Let your natural hair do its thing on your wedding day.
 Here are expert stylist tips and tricks to rock natural hair for your wedding—no matter what your hair type.

 We’re sharing the very best of second wedding dress ideas and how to decide if you want one in the first place.

 Being invited to a wedding is an honor.
 So, you'll want to look good, including your hairstyle.
 Read on for wedding guest hairstyle ideas.

 Finding a hairstylist for your wedding day can be stressful, but it doesn’t have to be.
 Here's our to help you navigate finding the perfect hairstylist for your wedding.

 Braids are versatile and can be the accent to your wedding hairstyle or the entire style.